Idempotency

-The Payment API endpoints require an idempotency key by send in the header of your requests.
+The Payment API endpoints require an idempotency key be sent in the header of your requests.
 These allow you to retry requests is you lose connection, while safely avoiding duplicate transactions.

 An idempotency key is sent in the header of a Payment API request, to ensure that a transaction is only processed once.
-This helps to avoid duplicate transactions should you need to submit a request a second time, if your connection fails before receiving a response from the Helcim system for your initial request.
+This helps to avoid duplicate transactions should you need to resubmit a request if your connection fails before receiving a response from the Helcim system.

 Sending this key allows you to confidently re-submit any transaction requests through the Helcim Payment API and it will return the response of the initial transaction request rather than processing a subsequent transaction.